Tips to help prepare children for the start of a new year, with all the challenges ahead.

 Childhood and growing up involve many changes.
-Some of the most challenging come when a child starts child care or Primary School, or moves to a new school or a new classroom.
+Some of the most challenging come when a child starts child care or kindergarten, or moves to a new school or a new classroom.

 With all transitions, there is an adjustment period.
 Some children adjust quickly.
 Others appear to adjust quickly.
 Some show signs of stress.
 All children who are going through a transitional period, who are separating from familiar people or places, need extra attention.
 Even if that attention is simply standing back and carefully observing to see if there are problems.